 Each endpoint has a public port and a private port:

 Default values for the IP protocol and TCP or UDP ports for well-known network protocols are provided when you create endpoints with the portal.
-For custom endpoints, you must specify the correct IP protocol (TCP or UDP) and the public and private ports.
-To distribute incoming traffic randomly across multiple virtual machines, you must create a load-balanced set consisting of multiple endpoints.
+For custom endpoints, you'll need to specify the correct IP protocol (TCP or UDP) and the public and private ports.
+To distribute incoming traffic randomly across multiple virtual machines, you'll need to create a load-balanced set consisting of multiple endpoints.

 Click Endpoints.
 The Endpoints page lists all the current endpoints for the virtual machine.